kurianvarkey/task-manager/README.md

 - Implement eager loading to avoid N+1 problem
 - Soft delete & restore for tasks
 - Audit logs for task using elloquent events
+- Role based access control - admin can manage all tasks, users can only manage their own tasks using laravel policies

 ## Requirements